boredazfcuk/docker-icloudpd/README.md

    boredazfcuk/icloudpd
 ```

+Note: Raspberry Pi users have reported that the container only functions correctly when the containes is created with the `--privileged` parameter.

 ## CONFIGURING A PASSWORD

 Once the container has been created, you should connect to it and run `/usr/local/bin/sync-icloud.sh --Initialise`.
 This will then take you through the process of adding your password to the container's keyring.
 It will also take you through generating a cookie that will allow the container to download the photos.